 - Created a unified information management system, allowing for the exchange of information on an online base between all water organisations in the Navoi region;

-- Developed training programs regarding how to manage water resources for schools, colleges, universities and capacity building centres;
+- Developed training programs on how to manage water resources for schools, colleges, universities and capacity building centers;

 - Developed gender mainstreaming guidelines for managing water resources, and trained 100 women from the Tashkent, Samarkand and Navoi regions in regards to its applicability.

-- Establish Rural Drinking Water Consumers Associations in five rural communities, through which a sustainable rural water supply model will be tested and replicated in the Samarkand and Navoi regions;
+- Establish Rural Drinking Water Consumers Associations in 5 rural communities, through which a sustainable rural water supply model will be tested and replicated in the Samarkand and Navoi regions;

 - 2,000ha of land utilised by 38 farmers and 401 householders in the Sayram, Mekhnatkash, Zafarobod and Kanal-Yoqa villages will have sustainable water supplies as a result of the upgrading of the Mekhnatobod-III pump station, selected in order to demonstrate the key elements involved in improved water management;

 - Create a strategy for improved efficiency in the water and power sector, designed to reduce energy consumption by 36 million kW/h by 2027, in order to reduce electricity demand and the related environmental impacts, and to reduce greenhouse gas emissions by more than 700 tons.